thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>redis.pool_config.blockWhenExhausted</td>
 			<td>REDIS_POOL_CONFIG_BLOCK_WHEN_EXHAUSTED</td>
 			<td>true</td>
-			<td> Determines the behavior when a thread requests a connection from the pool but there are no available connections and the pool cannot create more due to the maxTotal configuration</td>
+			<td> Determines the behavior when a thread requests a connection from the pool, but there are no available connections, and the pool cannot create more due to the maxTotal configuration</td>
 		</tr>
 		<tr>
 			<td>redis.evictTtlInMs</td>
 			<td>REDIS_EVICT_TTL_MS</td>
 			<td>60000</td>
-			<td> TTL for short-living SET commands that are used to replace DEL in order to enable transaction support</td>
+			<td> TTL for short-living SET commands that are used to replace DEL to enable transaction support</td>
 		</tr>
 	</tbody>
 </table>

-####  Update version properties
+####  Update version parameters

 <table>
 	<thead>